loveth007/what-happens-when-/README.rst

 CSS interpretation
 ------------------
+A CSS comprises of style rules that are interpreted by the browser and then applied to the corresponding elements in your document.

 * Parse CSS files, ``<style>`` tag contents, and ``style`` attribute values using `"CSS lexical and syntax grammar"`_